Comprehensive High-resolution Chemical Spectroscopy of Barnard's Star with SPIRou: Spectroscopic Data and Abundances of Atomic Lines

 \section{Spectroscopic Data and Abundances of Atomic Lines}

-This appendix contains a table with detailed spectroscopic data and abundance values for various elemental lines used in this work.
-We compiled this list from NIST database (\citealt{NISTAtomicSpectraDB}) and PHOENIX BT-Settl (\citealt{allard2010model}) line list.
-In the table, the column labeled ``Nearby Lines'' identifies the presence of nearby spectral feature based on our line lists.
-It's important to note that while these nearby lines indicate the proximity of other lines to our target lines, it remains unclear to what extent, if any, these nearby lines influence the strength of the target lines.
+This appendix comprises two tables.
+Table \ref{table:full_data} presents spectroscopic data (e.g., wavelength and normalized flux) of Barnard's star and a synthetic model with a \teff of 3200\,K, [M/H] of $-$0.5, and \logg of 5 dex.
+Table \ref{table:refined_linelist} details abundance values for various elemental lines used in this study.
+We compiled this elemental list from NIST database (\citealt{NISTAtomicSpectraDB}) and PHOENIX BT-Settl (\citealt{allard2010model}) line list.
+In Table \ref{table:refined_linelist}, the column labeled ``Nearby Lines'' identifies the presence of nearby spectral feature based on our line lists.
+It is important to note that while these nearby lines indicate the proximity of other lines to our target lines, it remains unclear to what extent, if any, these nearby lines influence the strength of the target lines.
 Due to the inability to individually resolve these lines and their unknown true relative strength, their impact is difficult to quantify.
 However as a test we have empirically determined that there are no significant abundance differences using either the whole list vs the ones without the potentially contaminated ones (see Figure \ref{fig:with_without_cont}).
 Also note that the ``Error'' columns represents the standard deviation of all 50 MC measurements for a single line.
 When the value in this column is zero, it indicates that the noise in the spectrum was too subtle to affect the abundances, suggesting that the systematic uncertainty for the line was below the grid's 0.1 dex metallicity sensitivity.